Combinatorial formulas for Macdonald polynomials by superizations: Introduction and main results

-which is summed over all sorted non-attacking tableaux of the Young diagram $\dg(\lambda')$ of $\lambda$, and $d_{\sigma}(t)$ denotes a product of $t$-multinomials. \end{corollary} Our proof of Theorem \ref{T:main1} is not a direct application of superization to the statistics $\eta\in\A$, primarily for the following reasons.
-Unlike the inversion $(\inv)$ and queue inversion ($\quinv$) statistics in \eqref{eqthm1}, each statistic $\eta\in\A$ counts a mixture of quadruples and triples under specific conditions.
+with the sum running over sequences $\nu_{i,j}=(\nu_{i,j}^{1} \le \cdots \le \nu_{i,j}^{n})$ of nonnegative integers, $1\le i\le j\le \lambda_1$, subject to the conditions (\ref{eq5})--(\ref{eq9}). \end{theorem} Our proof of Theorem \ref{T:main1} is not a direct application of superization to the statistics $\eta\in\A$, primarily for the following reasons.
+Unlike the inversion $(\inv)$ and queue inversion ($\quinv$) statistics in \eqref{eqthm1}, each statistic $\eta$ counts a mixture of quadruples and triples under specific conditions.
 Consequently, it is difficult to extend these statistics to super fillings or to find a suitable reading order for fillings that simultaneously tracks the $\eta$ and $\maj$ statistics after standardization.

-To overcome this difficulty, we introduce a new statistic on super fillings called {\em quadruple coinversion} ($\quadcoinv$), whose complement $\overline{\quadcoinv}$ reduces to the $\coinv''$ statistic on positive fillings defined by Corteel, Mandelshtam and Williams \cite[Remark 5.17]{CMW22}.
-As the first step in proving Theorem \ref{T:main1}, we establish a relationship between the two pairs $(\quadcoinv,\maj)$ and $(\quinv,\maj)$ on super fillings via the following theorem. \begin{theorem} For a partition $\lambda$, let $\M(\lambda)$ be the set of super fillings of the Young diagram $\dg(\lambda)$ of $\lambda$.
-Then,
+To overcome this difficulty, we introduce a new statistic on super fillings called {\em quadruple coinversion} ($\quadcoinv$), whose complement $\overline{\quadcoinv}$ reduces to the $\coinv''$ statistic on non-attacking fillings defined by Corteel, Mandelshtam and Williams \cite[Remark 5.17]{CMW22}.
+An advantage of the statistic $\quadcoinv$ is that the flip operator associated with it preserves the non-attacking property, which enables us to apply the superization-compression approach.